temsa/addTimeout/README.md

 setTimeout(addTimeout(500, callback, errHandler), 1000); //max timeout: 500ms, setTimeout will call the callback in 1000ms -> too late : TimeoutError ! -> callback will not be called, but errHandler will, getting the Error as first argument
 ```

+## Notes

+Supports negative timeout (always fail) as well a short time (<20ms) timeout.
+In those cases,
+the callback will be called asap, but it's likely to be in ~20ms after addTimeout call

 ## License
 MIT license